fedscornell/GlobalFoodDollar/ComputeFoodDollar/README.md

  1. Please uncompress the downloaded data library to have the sqlGFD library in your directory.

- 2. Specify the directory of the sqlGFD library in the libraname statement in the [GFD.sas](https://fedscornell.github.io/GlobalFoodDollar/ComputeFoodDollar/GFD.sas) code.
+ 2. Specify the directory of the sqlGFD library in the libname statement in the [GFD.sas](https://fedscornell.github.io/GlobalFoodDollar/ComputeFoodDollar/GFD.sas) code.

 #### [[Back to Parent directory]](https://fedscornell.github.io/GlobalFoodDollar/)